Maurice-Goldberg/SoundShroud/README.md

 SoundShroud is my dark-mode clone of [SoundCloud](https://soundcloud.com/discover), the popular audio streaming platform.
 In developing this clone, I looked to exactly replicate the core functionality of the app while reconceptualizing its color scheme to be more aesthetically pleasing.

+## NOTE: Due to recent updates in Google Chrome's audio context autoplay protocol, Google Chrome no longer fully supports SoundShroud's functionality.
+SoundShroud is fully functional on all other common modern browsers (Firefox, Safari, Internet Explorer, etc.), and changes are being made to the site's structure to restore SoundShroud to full functionality on Google Chrome again soon.

 The following technologies were used:
 - React-Redux (front-end)
 - Ruby on Rails (back-end)